 Step 13: The AMF checks if this UE ID has an associated LCS session that is active (by checking for the corresponding LCS Correlation ID).

 Step 14: If such an LCS session exists, then the AMF shall invoke a notification towards the LMF indicating the completion of the ongoing mobility procedure.
 This could be an existing API enhanced or a new API.

+AMF determines that the existing LMF cannot serve the LCS session anymore due to UE mobility (this could be based on an internal configuration); it then selects a new LMF and provides this LMF address in the mobility completion notification to the old LMF.

+The old LMF then invokes the Nlmf_Location_LocationContextTransfer procedure to the new LMF and transfers the LCS Session context.

 Step 16: When the LMF receives the notification for mobility completion, it will keep all the active LCS sessions on, but requests for updated information to make the measurements accurate.
 The LMF may communicate with the Target gNB through the AMF for this purpose.

+The new LMF then initiates the LCS session (using the target NG-RAN)

 This could be the modified list of TRPs, assistance information etc., and then subsequently, a fresh request for measurements based on the updated information.

 As can be observed, the entire procedure is done in a way where GMLC and/or LCS Client is not aware of the mobility handling and the LCS session continuity is ensured.